Dome Cinema, Worthing

-The Dome Cinema, Worthing, West Sussex, England, is a grade II* listed building owned by PDJ Cinemas Ltd. The Dome Cinema, which has three screens and a Projectionist's Bar is run by PDJ Cinemas, while Alfresco Services run two function rooms and the cafe at the front of the building.
+The Dome Cinema in Worthing, West Sussex, England, is a Grade II* listed building owned by PDJ Cinemas Ltd. The cinema, which has three screens and a Projectionist's Bar is run by PDJ Cinemas, while Alfresco Services run two function rooms and the cafe at the front of the building.
 It has closed for refurbishment several times, most recently between December 2005 and July 2007.
 The name derives from the distinctive dome on top of a three-storey tower over the entrance.

 The Dome is an Edwardian building and one of the oldest working cinemas in England, and was opened in 1911 (Brighton's Duke of York's Picture House was opened in 1910).
 It was opened by Swiss impresario Carl Adolf Seebold.
 It was originally named The Kursaal — a German word translating as "cure hall".
 The Kursaal was used as a health centre and entertainment complex by visitors to the seaside town.
 At the time it contained the Coronation Hall, which was used for roller skating, exhibitions, concerts and events, and the Electric Theatre, the first cinema run for paying audiences in West Sussex.

-Following the outbreak of World War I leading residents of the town objected to the German name and after a competition with a prize of £1, the Cinema was renamed "The Dome".
+Following the outbreak of World War I, leading residents of the town objected to the German name and after a competition with a prize of £1, the cinema was renamed "The Dome".

 Design and creation

 Establishment of the Kursaal

 Carl Adolf Seebold moved to Worthing in 1904, from Southend where his family had lived for several years.
 Seebold acquired the site of the future Dome in 1906.

-Seebold began construction of the Kursaal in 1910, after he hired Theophilus Arthur Allen as architect for the sum of £4000.
-Similar businesses enterprises that functioned as both health spas and entertainment complexes existed on the Continent that were also named Kursaal and Seebold, originally Swiss, was presumably aware of these and used them as a road map for his enterprise.
+Seebold began construction of the Kursaal in 1910, after he hired Theophilus Arthur Allen as architect for the sum of £4,000.
+Similar business enterprises that functioned as both health spas and entertainment complexes existed on the Continent that were also named Kursaal and Seebold, originally Swiss, was presumably aware of these and used them as a road map for his enterprise.

 Seebold's Kursaal opened in 1911.
 At this time the site retained the extensive gardens of the previous site.
 Seebold's additions were the Coronation Hall, a skating rink and the Electric Theatre, which displayed short, silent cartoons.
 The following year Seebold added an awning to cover the garden for all weather use.

 The films Seebold showed in the Electric Theatre were sufficiently profitable that he converted the Coronation Hall so that it could serve as a second cinema screen in 1913.

 The change of name

 World War I broke out on 28 July 1914 and after casualties began to mount the residents became increasingly anti-German.
 To save his successful business, Seebold held a competition in 1915 for a new name.
 The grand prize was £1.00.
-In a retrospective published by The Argus (Brighton) on 4 September 2003 it is stated:
+In a retrospective published by The Argus on 4 September 2003 it is stated: